molines/ENERGETICS/DOC/data_set.md

-# DATA SET produced suring the couple run ENERGETICS
+# DATA SET produced during the coupled run ENERGETICS

 ## Context
 The ENERGETICS project, aimed at producing an ocean-atmosphere  coupled simulation at very high resolution ( 1/36 for the ocean and 1/12 for the atmosphere).